iPhone X prices to start from 1.42 million won

 However, Korea isn’t the only country dealing with expensive price tags.
 The iPhone X will also be more expensive in some European countries.
 In Hungary, the price of a 64GB iPhone X is 379,990 Hungarian forints ($1,421.26), in Italy it costs 1,189 euros ($1,384) and in Russia it is 79,990 Russian rubles ($1,374).

-The phone, which includes a host of features including facial recognition and an OLED display, will officially go on sale in over 55 countries including the United States, Canada, China and Japan on Friday.
+The phone, which includes a host of features including facial recognition and an edge-to-edge display will officially go on sale in over 55 countries including the United States, Canada, China and Japan on Friday.
 However, Korea wasn’t included in the launch.

 In Korea, the launch date of iPhone X has not yet been set.